Use the CIM to create reports and dashboards

 Start by opening the Change data model in Pivot.
 You can open a data model in Pivot two different ways, depending on if you use the Splunk Datasets Add-on or not.

-- If you use Splunk Cloud or you have the Splunk Datasets Add-on, open a data model in Pivot with the following steps:
+- If you use Splunk Cloud Platform or you have the Splunk Datasets Add-on, open a data model in Pivot with the following steps:

 - In the Search and Reporting App, click Datasets.